elastic/rally/docs/pipelines.rst

 from-sources
 ~~~~~~~~~~~~

 You should use this pipeline when you want to build and benchmark Elasticsearch from sources.
-This pipeline will only work from Elasticsearch 5.0 onwards because Elasticsearch switched from Maven to Gradle and Rally only supports one build tool in the interest of maintainability.

 Remember that you also need git installed.
 If that's not the case you'll get an error.
 An example invocation::